RealTimeChris/simdjson/doc/iterate_many.md

            car.tire_pressure))) {
     return error;
   }
-  return simdjson::SUCCESS;
+  return simdjson2::SUCCESS;
 }
-} // namespace simdjson
+} // namespace simdjson2
 ```

-Importantly, the `tag_invoke` function must be inside the `simdjson` namespace.
+Importantly, the `tag_invoke` function must be inside the `simdjson2` namespace.
 Let us explain each argument of `tag_invoke` function.

-- `simdjson::deserialize_tag`: it is the tag for Customization Point Object (CPO).
+- `simdjson2::deserialize_tag`: it is the tag for Customization Point Object (CPO).
 You may often ignore this parameter.
-It is used to indicate that you mean to provide a deserialization function for simdjson.
+It is used to indicate that you mean to provide a deserialization function for simdjson2.
-- `var`: It receives automatically a `simdjson` value type (document, value, document_reference).
+- `var`: It receives automatically a `simdjson2` value type (document, value, document_reference).
 - The third parameter is an instance of the type that you want to support.

 Please see our main documentation (`basics.md`) under